 The outcome is very good if you have a mild form of vitamin A deficiency without any symptoms.
 However, more severe forms may cause permanent loss of vision if treatment with vitamin A supplements is not taken at an early stage.
 If you have early mild eye problems, treatment can result in full recovery without any permanent loss of vision.

-Severe vitamin A deficiency with severe generalised malnutrition in the developing world often leads to death.
+Severe vitamin A deficiency with severe generalised malnutrition in low income countries often leads to death.

 Can vitamin A deficiency be prevented?